-As a drama education specialist, she has created new work with companies including the Donmar Warehouse, the Tricycle and Almeida theatres.
-Her inclusive approach engages young people from various backgrounds; Special Educational Needs and ESOL, EAL and EEM.
+As a drama education specialist, Naomi has created new work with companies including the Donmar Warehouse, Graeae, and the Kiln and Almeida theatres.
+Her inclusive approach uses effective methods for engaging all pupils, inclding EAL students and those who have Special Educational Needs.

 Performing in Shakespeare comedies and new writing, Naomi has also become a favourite choice of children’s theatre directors.
 She has climbed up wardrobes, crawled through trapdoors and hung upside-down whilst puppeteering a mugglewump!

 Naomi has developed her poetry program for primary schools “P is for Poetry” which has been working successfully alongside the Literacy curriculum for over seven years.